ebanner/cs224d/README.md

 # cs224d
 CS224d: Deep Learning for Natural Language Processing

 Solutions to cs224d - Deep Learning for Natural Language Processing problem sets.
-Thanks Richard Socher for making such a great course!
+Thanks to Richard Socher for making such a great course!